JordanMartinez/purescript-cookbook/recipes/ImagePreviewsHalogenHooks/README.md

 # ImagePreviewsHalogenHooks

-A Halogen port of the ["Files - Drag-and-Drop" Elm Example](https://elm-lang.org/examples/drag-and-drop).
+A Halogen port of the ["Files - Drag-and-Drop" Elm Example](https://elm-lang.org/examples/drag-and-drop) with an additional feature to display image thumbnails.

 ## Expected Behavior: